|Andrew Mark Spring||Last modified date：2023.05.09|

-Associate Professor / Interdisciplinary Graduate School of Engineering Sciences (IGSES) / Department of Internationalization and Future Conception / Faculty of Engineering Sciences
+Associate Professor / Department of Molecular and Materials Sciences (MMS) / Department of Internationalization and Future Conception / Faculty of Engineering Sciences

 An optimal organic electro-optic (EO) material must exhibit a large EO coefficient, optical transparency, thermal stability, temporal stability and a good solubility.
 These key requirements can be met by the use of poly(norbornene-dicarboximide) (NDI) homopolymers and polymer brushes with an NDI backbone and methyl methacrylate (MMA) side arms.
 The EO affect quantifies the relationship between the refractive index change (Δn) of a material upon application of an electric field (E).
 The magnitude of this change is related to the materials EO coefficient (r33) as described by the equation: Δn=-1/2n3r33E.
 Typical FTC chromophores encompass a strongly donating aromatic amine, an extended thiophene bridge and a strong tricyano containing heterocyclic electron accepting moiety.
 We have manipulated the structures of FTC chromophores in order to tune the properties, enhancing the hyperpolarizability and steric interactions and investigated the feasibility of using various Poly(norbornene)dicarboximide homopolymers, copolymers and polymer brushes as hosts for such chromophores.